Jaspreetsm21/Covid19-ML/README.md

 # Data Science Covid 19 Analysis: Project Overview
 This Project Extract the data from API to Analysis and Predict Corona virus Cases around the world.

+1 - Extracting the data using **Rest API** method

+2 - Load the data on to **Oracle SQL**, which allows data to connect with Tableau server.

+3 - Carried out **EDA** on covid cases and found some meaningful insights.

+4 - Created a **Dashboard** inside **Tableau** that allows users to explore the covid cases around the world.

-# Python REST API to Extract the data
+# 1. Python REST API to Extract the data

 Python Version: 3.7